tacofoundation/mrio/docs/en/specification/geotiff.md

 ## What is TIFF?

 Many of us think of TIFF as just another image format alongside PNG or JPEG, and we held this misconception ourselves for years.
 However, TIFF is actually far more sophisticated.
 It is closer in concept to [STAC](https://stacspec.org/en), [HDF5](https://www.hdfgroup.org/solutions/hdf5/) or [Zarr](https://zarr.dev/), serving as a container that can house multiple images, each with its own rich set of metadata, i.e., different sizes, resolutions, data types, and more.
-This versatility sets the stage for GeoTIFF, which is essentially TIFF's spatially-aware cousin.
-A GeoTIFF builds upon TIFF's flexible foundation by incorporating specialized geographic metadata (as we will see below).
+This versatility paves the way for GeoTIFF, which is essentially a spatially aware version of TIFF.
 At a high level, a TIFF/GeoTIFF file consists of three main components:

 - **Image File Header (IFH)**
-- **Image File Directory (IFD)** - there can be multiple IFDs in a TIFF file.
+- **Image File Directory (IFD)** - There can be multiple IFDs in a TIFF file.
 - **Image Data (ID)** - one for each IFD.

 <figure style="display: flex; flex-direction: column; align-items: center">